rveciana/d3-raster-tools-docs/_posts/2016-12-11-arrows-and-barbs.md

 {% endhighlight %}

 * The GeoTIFF data is read as explained in the [reading a raster]({{ site.baseurl }}{% post_url 2016-12-07-reading-raster-data %}) page
+* Note that the speed is converted from *m/s* to knots multiplying by 1.94
 * Note that the *maxSpd* is the maximum speed, calculated to make an authomatic color and size scale.
 If not, many colors should be used

 {% highlight js %}